 Who can apply?

-Is there a minimum or maximum amount of grant funds that I can get?
+What is the minimum or maximum amount of grant funds that I can get?

 What projects may qualify for funding?

 Capital asset-type projects designed to help farmers, forest product operations, and seafood processors to expand or diversify their business operations.
 This includes, but is not limited to, the following:

 - Optimization systems for maximizing fiber yield recovery

 - Dry kilns, shavings mills, sawdust dryers, and in-woods chippers

 What projects specifically do not qualify?

 Common agricultural implements such as tractors, combines, pick-up trucks, and other such farm vehicles are not eligible to be funded under this program.
 Commercial banks, farm credit associations, and MARBIDCO have loan programs available that help to finance these purchases.
 An individual piece of equipment costing less than $5,000 is also not likely to be eligible unless it is an essential purchase relating to a larger value-added project.

 Ineligible expenses include, but are not limited to, the following: